Facts About Buying HUD Homes in Santa Clarita and SoCal

 If you are interested specifically in finding or buying a HUD home, do not trust the listings displayed on the large real estate websites such as Zillow.
 That’s because the various MLS feeds identify HUD properties in different ways, making them unreliable.
 The BEST way to view reliable HUD homes on the market and avoid wasting time is by contacting your local HUD approved realtor.

 Contact us and ask for the HUD MLS listings to be emailed to you.
 Matt and Meray Gregory of the Gregory Real Estate Group.
 661-713-4799.

 Qualifications for Purchasing HUD Housing

 Almost anyone with the financial resources can buy a HUD home.
 As with buying any other home, you’ll need to provide pre approval documentation, make an offer to buy using your HUD approved real estate agent and if accepted, you can buy a HUD home.
-Don’t forget, as mentioned, if you plan to live in the HUD home you are trying to buy, you’ll have a better chance for success.
+Don’t forget, if you plan to live in the HUD home you are trying to buy, you’ll have a better chance for success.

 WHAT ABOUT INVESTORS?